colorfulnotion/docs.colorfulnotion.com/source/index.html.md

 method | The related module_func detected by our indexer (i.e. `limitedReserveTransferAssets`, `transfer`,  `TransferredMultiAssets`) etc  |
-extrinsicID  | Unique identifier for an extrinsic extrinsicHash |  The Blake256(rawExtrinsic) identifying an extrinsic transactionHash | If the origination chain is an EVM chain, omitted otherwise msgHash | The Blake256(msgHex) identifying an extrinsic - potentially NOT unique sentAt | A “synthetic” relaychain bn where the xcm is being sent to relaychain ts | The timestamp where the xcm is initiated isMsgSent | In case of errors on origination chain, the xcm transfer is *TERMINATED* at origination.
+extrinsicID  | Unique identifier for an extrinsic extrinsicHash |  The Blake256(rawExtrinsic) identifying an extrinsic transactionHash | The corresponding evm txhash if the origination chain is an EVM chain, omitted otherwise msgHash | The Blake256(msgHex) identifying an extrinsic - potentially NOT unique sentAt | A “synthetic” relaychain bn where the xcm is being sent to relaychain ts | The timestamp where the xcm is initiated isMsgSent | In case of errors on origination chain, the xcm transfer is *TERMINATED* at origination.
 The xcmMsg is *NOT* relayed to nor received by destination.
-Not assets are actually being teleported in this case while the txFee has been deducted from sender's balance
+No assets are actually being teleported in this case while the txFee has been deducted from sender's balance finalized | Whether the xcm is finalized on origination chain

 ###  Destination Struct